tfabris/BlueGigaEmpeg/README.md

   in a version-numbered folder if you have installed a "Boards" update for the Arduino compiler.
 For instance, you might find it in:

+     ```
      C:\Program Files\Arduino\hardware\arduino\avr\boards.txt
      or
      Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/boards.txt
      or
      Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/boards.txt
      etc.
+     ```

-- The folder that contains "boards.txt" will also have a sub-folder beneath it called "cores".
+- The folder that contains "boards.txt" will also have a subfolder beneath it called "cores".
 Open that folder.

-- The "cores" folder will have an "arduino" sub-folder beneath it.
+- The "cores" folder will have an "arduino" subfolder beneath it.
 Open that.

 - You will locate the desired HardwareSerial.h file there.
 The final location of the desired file will be something like the following, but the parent folder names and version numbers may differ:

+     ```
      C:\Program Files\Arduino\hardware\arduino\avr\cores\arduino\HardwareSerial.h
      or
      Macintosh HD/Users/(your username)/Library/Arduino15/packages/arduino/hardware/avr/1.6.21/cores/arduino/HardwareSerial.h
      or
      Macintosh HD/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/cores/arduino/HardwareSerial.h
      etc.
+     ```

 - You have now located the correct "HardwareSerial.h" file to edit.

+- Close the "BarometricPressureSensor" example document window, but leave the folder window open with the correct "HardwareSerial.h" file in it.

 #### Perform the edit: